-The subcommand init creates a project (executes Easyant with skeleton:generate target).
+The command init creates a new project (executes Easyant with skeleton:generate target).
 The skeleton and project information must be passed with the following system properties:

-- skeleton.org:organisation of the skeleton module.
-Defaults to org.apache.easyant.skeletons. - skeleton.module: name of the skeleton module.
-Mandatory, no default. - skeleton.rev: revision of the skeleton module.
-Mandatory, no default. - project.org: organisation of the project module.
-Mandatory, no default. - project.module: name of the project module.
-Mandatory, no default. - project.rev: revision of the project module.
-Defaults to 0.1. - skeleton.target.dir: relative path of the project directory (created if it does not exist).
-Defaults to the current directory.
+- skeleton.org: organisation of the skeleton module.
+Defaults to com.is2t.easyant.skeletons. - skeleton.module: name of the skeleton module.
+Mandatory, defaults to microej-javalib. - skeleton.rev: revision of the skeleton module.
+Mandatory, defaults to + (meaning the latest released version).

+- project.org: organisation of the project module.
+Mandatory, defaults to com.mycompany . - project.module: name of the project module.
+Mandatory, defaults to myproject. - project.rev: revision of the project module.
+Defaults to 0.1.0. - skeleton.target.dir: relative path of the project directory (created if it does not exist).
+Mandatory, defaults to the current directory.